Let’s sit down to a farm-to-table breakfast prepared by #MichBnB innkeepers who add culinary magic to fresh and local ingredients.

 Travelers can get grape-flavored jelly and fake maple syrup at any chain hotel serving whatever they call breakfast.

 What Michigan B&B innkeepers typically call breakfast occupies a whole other class of good taste.

 And some Michigan bed and breakfasts hold themselves to an even higher standard.
 They grow their own ingredients or source them locally to the extent possible.
 They celebrate the bounty of the Great Lakes State.
 Here are the farm-to-table breakfast stories of nine of them.

-Innkeeper Patrice Martin says, “We are so blessed that Hart House is located in such a prolific agricultural area.”
+Our former Innkeeper Patrice Martin says, “We are so blessed that Hart House is located in such a prolific agricultural area.”
 Hart is about two hours southwest of Traverse City and one hour northwest of Grand Rapids.

 The jar beside the sliced tomatoes in the photo above contains the pesto Patrice makes with basil from her herb garden.
 She uses it in a variety of ways.
 “Today, for example, I made French omelets with pesto and feta.
 I also use it as a topping for my grilled corn and tomato quiche.
 Or, if I serve a sliced tomato as a side or garnish, I will top the slice with a scoop of pesto.”